lbacigal/startup/notes.md

     * Idk why, but when I changed the 'index.html' to 'home.html' I got this error after I deployed it.
 "Error: ENOENT: no such file or directory, stat '/home/ubuntu/services/startup/public/index.html' ".
 So I changed it back to 'index.html'
     * I submitted it.
 I want to change the icon the website tab has. but idk how to do that yet

+# 2/22/24
+* I got this on my startup assignment "Looks good, but can't be graded until you complete all the Prerequisites of the assignment".
+I'm pretty sure it's because you can't see my Github link on the first page.
+I had the view height set high enough so you had to scroll down.
+Idk if that was the actual prerequisite I didn't meet, but we'll see.